The Pacific Alliance

 Latin American Students in Australia over time

-In 2013, there were over 37,000 Latin American students in Australia.
-Half were from Brazil and one third from Colombia.
+In 2015, there were over 48,000 Latin American student enrolments in Australia.
+Over half were from Brazil and over one quarter were from Colombia.

-Latin American Students in Australia Enrollments by Sector
+Latin American Students in Australia Enrolments by Sector

 Most Latin American students in Australia were studying English language or vocational courses.

-Latin American Students in Australia Enrollments by Sector (select countries)
+Latin American Students in Australia Enrolments by Sector (select countries) 2015

 Latin American Students in Australia by State

-In 2013, one third of Latin American students were studying in NSW, one quarter in QLD, one sixth in Victoria and one tenth in Western Australia.
+In 2015, over one third of Latin American student enrolments were in NSW, over one quarter in QLD, and approximately one fifth were in Victoria.

 ||Number of students